 How to best manage a credit cash advance?

 If you are planning to take out a cash advance, try and find the card that charges the lowest rates and fees, the best credit cards for cash advances charge interest as little as around 18%.
 Which is no higher than a typical APR for a purchase card.

 Make sure to make as few cash withdrawals as possible as many credit cards charge a minimum cash withdrawal fee of about £3.
-Effectively meaning a cash advance of anything below £100 would be charged at a higher rate than 3%.
+Effectively meaning a cash advance of anything below £100 would be charged at a higher rate